runonbitcoin/walleteering/guide/03-owner.md

 > *and unique for each app*

 The owner address should be different for every app.
-Why? it's important for apps to have their own rooms to operate in.
+It's important for apps to have their own space to operate in.
 When an app calls `run.sync()`, Run loads every jig assigned to the `owner()` address.
 If the owner address were shared between apps, then not only will slow down each app but it creates risks that apps will change each other's data.
 We don't want that!

 ### Deriving the private key